 8. Jeonggwanheon Hall

 One of the most interesting buildings inside Deoksugung Palace is Jeonggwanheon Hall.
-Built in 1990, this is the first example of European architecture ever used in a royal palace in Seoul.
+Built in 1990, this is the first example of European architecture used within a royal palace in Seoul.
+But even though it features a western style, it showcases Korean elements such as colorful florals and gold decorations.

-Visitors are not allowed to go into Jeonggwanheon Hall, but you can easily observe it from the outside.
+The hall was originally used to hold parties and entertain guests.
+Unfortunately, visitors are not allowed to enter Jeonggwanheon Hall, but you can easily observe it from the outside.
 It’s interesting to note both the inner and outer rows of wooden columns are Romanesque in design.

 9. Jungmyeongjeon Hall